steverrtttttt/aa/README.md

 ### Requirements

 The only thing needed is Python, 3.9 and 3.11 are tested.
 No extra packages need to be installed, even the `Windows embeddable package` variants of Python will do.
-Either launch with the absolute path to python.exe, or add python.exe to the PATH variable.
+Either launch with the absolute path to python.exe, or add the directory of python.exe to the PATH variable.

 ### Usage